Insurgency in Khyber Pakhtunkhwa: Death of Baitullah Mehsud and TTP counter-attacks

 As early as August 2009, the TTP leader, Baitullah Mehsud, was killed in a drone attack.
 This was later confirmed by captured chief spokesman Maulvi Umar.
 He was replaced by Hakimullah Mehsud.

 In early October 2009, the TTP started a string of bomb attacks in cities across Pakistan.
 The goal of the attacks was to show that the TTP militants were still a united fighting force following the death of their leader and to disrupt a planned military offensive into South Waziristan.
 Places targeted include the U.N.
 World Food Program offices in Islamabad a food store in Peshawar; military headquarters in Rawalpindi; a market in Shangla; the intelligence establishments in Lahore; the police stations in Kohat and Peshawar; the Islamic center at the International Islamic University in Islamabad; and Air Science Laboratories (ASL) Complex in Kamra.
-The month of November ended with a car bombing of Meena Bazaar, Peshawar killing 118 civilians.
-Additionally, the month of November saw suicide bombings of the National Bank of Pakistan in Rawalpindi, a market in Charsadda, and six bombings in Peshawar including the regional headquarters of the ISI and the Judicial Complex.
+November ended with a car bombing of Meena Bazaar, Peshawar killing 118 civilians.
+Additionally, November saw suicide bombings of the National Bank of Pakistan in Rawalpindi, a market in Charsadda, and six bombings in Peshawar including the regional headquarters of the ISI and the Judicial Complex.
 In 2013, the media reported that the mastermind of chain of attacks in 2009, Abdullah Umar, was brutalized and killed in a police encounter with Punjab Police in 2013.
 Media authorities identified Abdullah Umar as a law student of the International Islamic University and a son of army colonel.

-Military offensive 2010–17
+Military offensive (2010–2017)

 Insurgency in West and defeat of Taliban: 2010–11

 In an offensive in Bajaur by Frontier Corps, a militants' stronghold village Damadola was captured and cleared by 6 February 2010.
 Bajaur was declared conflict free zone by 20 April.

 On 23 March 2010, the Pakistan armed forces launched an offensive to clear Orakzai.
 Officials also announced a future offensive in North Waziristan.
 The week prior the Pakistan military killed approximately 150 militants in fighting in the region.
 It was expected that all tribal areas would be cleared by June 2010.

 On 3 June, Pakistani authorities announced a victory over the insurgents in Orakzai and Kurram.